Life Saving Calls

 Reassess: N/A

 Conclusion: prescription note found by PD stating patient is being evaluated for seizures and shouldn’t drive.
 Family members are called to take responsibility of the patient since the patient is coherent enough to refuse medical attention but not to drive due to possible seizure episode.
-Family signed as witness patient refusing medical attention.
+Family signed as a witness patient refusing medical attention.

 (pictured: posting at a different location after the call)